Manohar-1234567890/BuyerForeSight_Dashboard/README.md

-# 👑 BuyerForeSight Dashboard
+# Management Dashboard

-BuyerForeSight Dashboard is a modern, responsive web application built using React JS.
+Management Dashboard is a modern, responsive web application built using React JS.
 It provides an interactive interface to manage and explore user data with advanced UI, authentication, and routing features.

 ---